-44 Indian Island $(53^{\circ}34'N, 55^{\circ}58'W)$ is conspicuous and rises steeply to a double summit.
+44 Indian Island (53°34'N, 55°58'W) is conspicuous and rises steeply to a double summit.
 It lies parallel to the coast of Musgrave Land and is separated from it by Indian Tickle.

-45 Indian Tickle is entered from the SE between Fox Head, the east extremity of Musgrave Land, and the SE extremity of Indian Island.
+between Fox Head, the east extremity of Musgrave Land, and the SE extremity of Indian Island.
 The NW entrance lies between White Point, on Musgrave Land, and Indian Head, the bluff and steep-to NW extremity of Indian Island.
 White Point should not be rounded too close because of the shoal water extending 0.2 mile from it.